|City/State:||New Prague, Minn.|

 As a junior golfer, Neisen competed at the 2008 USGA Publinks Championship in Erin Hills, Wis.
 She earned top-10 finishes in AJGA, Pepsi Little People, PGA Junior Series events and several Minnesota Junior Girls Championships.
 She was the youngest player among the top-10 finishers at the Minnesota State Women's Amateur in 2008, 2009 and 2010.
 Neisen was also a three-time member of both the Minnesota-Wisconsin Cup team and the Minnesota-Manitoba Cup team.
 Her swing coach is Chris Baisch.
 She was also a member of National Honor Society.

 Neisen made an early commitment to the Husker golf program, choosing Nebraska before her junior season of high school in 2009.
 She received offers from several Big Ten and Big 12 schools.
 Steffi is majoring in pre-social science education at Nebraska, and earned WGCA Scholastic All-America honors in 2011, 2012 and 2013.
 She was a Big Ten Distinguished Scholar and an academic All-Big Ten selection in 2012, 2013 and 2014.
-She is a six-time Nebraska Scholar-Athlete Honor Roll pick and was a two-time Big 12 Commissioner's Honor Roll selection.
+She is a seven-time Nebraska Scholar-Athlete Honor Roll pick and was a two-time Big 12 Commissioner's Honor Roll selection.
 Neisen is also a two-time winner of the Big Ten Sportsmanship Award (2012, 2013) and was a Nebraska Student-Athlete HERO Leadership Award recipient in 2013.
 She was an inaugural member of the Tom Osborne Citizenship Team in 2014.

 Neisen's Career Statistics